Jayanti (film): Reception

-Jayanti was the first Marathi feature film to release in cinema halls after Covid19-related lockdown.
+Jayanti was the first Marathi feature film to release in cinema halls after COVID-19-related lockdown.
 The film started slow but got momentum in the third and fourth week due to word of mouth and completed 50 days in theatres.
 After watching the film, thousands of people took to social media to express their liking for the film.
 A few shows were also organized in United States of America, United Kingdom, Australia and Canada.
 The film had a week's theatrical run in Kuwait.

 In the reviews, Mihir Bhange of The Times of India said Jayanti is a story of human emotions and it conveys it convincingly.

 Yogesh Pawar wrote in The Fress Press Journal that it's a Jayanti of solutions!

 Yogesh Maitreya wrote in News9Live that Shailesh Narwade's Jayanti is a spiritual successor to Nagraj Manjule's Fandry.

 Harish Wankhede wrote in The Quint that Jayanti is a much-needed story in a world of upper-class heroes.